zackforbing/ruby-submissions/1602/module_4_assignments/ideabox2.0/mark-miranda.md

 * As a user types in the search box, the list of ideas should filter in real time to only display ideas whose title or body include the user's text.
 The page _should not_ reload.
 (6 points)
 * Clearing the search box should restore all the ideas to the list.
 (6 points) ​
-### Extensions
-​
-Extensions are a great way to earn additional points beyond the 150 available in this project.
-That said, awarding points for delivering a given extension is up to the instructor, who may only award partial points depending on the quality of the implementation.
-The points listed below represent the maximum number of points.
-Extensions can _not_ be done after the fact without instructor permission in advance.
-​
-#### Tagging
-​
-(20 additional points.)
-​
-Add an optional third text field upon idea creation for "Tags".
-Tags should be a comma-separated list of short text tags, and should be processed on the server such that any existing tags are re-used, and any new ones are created.
-Once there are tags to display, a list of existing tags should appear at the top of the idea list.
-Clicking one of these tags should show only ideas that include it.
-When viewing ideas filtered by tag, be sure to include a link to take the user back to "All Ideas".
-This filtering could be implemented either as a separate page or via javascript within the same interface.
-​
-#### Sorting
-​
-(10 additional points.)
-​
-When viewing the ideas list, the user should have the option to sort ideas by Quality.
-The default sort should be descending ("genius" → "plausible" → "swill"), and clicking the sort a second time should reverse it.
-The Idea list should be sorted client-side without reloading the page.
-​
-#### Student Directed Extension
-​
-(10 additional points.)
-​
-Student chooses an additional feature or performance optimization to add to the project.
-The extension must be intuitive and should not detract from the user's experience in any major way (i.e. not buggy or incomplete).

 ​

 ## Instructor Evaluation Points
 ​
 ### Specification Adherence